peleg11/MELD-classification-final-project/README.md

-# This repo is for the GUI of my final project, a algorith classifier of meld scores of pataints waiting for liver transplantation
+# This repo is for the GUI of my final project, an algorith classifier of meld scores of pataints waiting for liver transplantation

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).